Self-publishing: Cost and revenue

 Self-publishing's financial aspect differs from traditional models.
 In self-publishing, authors are responsible for all associated costs, which may include editing, cover design, formatting, and marketing.
 Self-published authors receive a four to five times a larger payout per sale with royalties sometimes as high as 70% when compared to working with traditional publishers.
 However, total earnings depend on sales volume, which can be influenced by discoverability.
-Traditional publishers often provide an advance against that is later covered by author's earnings as their work sells.
+Traditional publishers often provide an advance that is later covered by author's earnings as their work sells.
 Self-published authors do not receive an advance.
 The financial success of self-published authors depends on the author's marketing efforts, which often require a substantial investment.

 Distribution and reach

 Self-published authors often face challenges in achieving wide distribution, particularly in physical bookstores and libraries.
 Traditional publishers have established relationships with bookstores and libraries, often because of distribution networks and contracts that may be difficult for a self-publisher to replicate.
-Self-published authors often utilize online retailers and print-on-demand services.
-While self-publishing provides a direct route to pitching books straight to readers, they limit their physical presence The difference in distribution networks may impact discoverability and limit potential sales.
+Self-published authors often have more success when utilizing online retailers and print-on-demand services, which allows them to reach readers but at a limited physical presence.